codelabspro/engine-guides/Carousel/HelloFamous.md

     function Carousel(selector, data) {
         // Create a new Scene instance.
 Scenes are
-        // the starting point for all Famous apps. this.context = FamousEngine.createScene(selector);
+        // the starting point for all Famous apps this.context = FamousEngine.createScene(selector);

         // Add the first scene graph node to the
         // context.
-This is the 'root' node. this.root = this.context.addChild();
+This is the 'root' node this.root = this.context.addChild();

         // Decorate the node with a DOMElement